Geoffrey Winthrop Young: World War I and injury

 During the war, Young was at first a correspondent for the liberal Daily News, but later, as a conscientious objector, was active in the FAU, the Friends' Ambulance Unit.
 Sent to Italy he drove ambulances sometimes in the thick of battle, and as such he received several decorations.
 On 31 August 1917 on the Isonzo Front during the fight for Monte San Gabriele, an explosion caused injuries requiring the amputation of one of his legs.
 After the amputation, Young walked sixteen miles in two days to avoid being captured by the Austrians.
 He continued alpine climbing for a number of years – using a specially designed artificial leg that accepted a number of attachments for snow and rock work – and climbed the Matterhorn in 1928.

 At the conclusion of the war in 1918 he married Eleanor Winthrop Young (née Slingsby), who helped him return to climbing after his amputation and often accompanied him on expeditions.
+Their son Jocelin was born on 25 October 1919, they moved to Cambridge at the end of 1924 and a daughter named Marcia was born on 11 March 1925, she went on to marry Peter Newbolt, the grandson of Sir Henry John Newbolt.
+Jocelin became a Royal Navy officer and an educator, he founded the Round Square association of schools and was private tutor to Constantine II of Greece.
 The biography written by Alan Hankinson mentions Winthrop Young's bisexuality.

 Outdoor educator and administrator

 In 1920 Young published the 300-page manual of mountaineering instruction entitled Mountain Craft, to which Eckenstein and J. Norman Collie also contributed.
 The editor of the Alpine Club, John Percy Farrar, wrote to Young on the book's publication, saying: 'The book is magnificent ...
 It will be standard for so long as mankind is interested in mountaineering.
 The profound amount of work put into it staggers me.'

+Young was a member of the Fell & Rock Climbing Club and in 1924, gave a dedication speech to mark the unveiling of a commemorative plaque on the Great Gable summit.
+The plaque memorialised members of the club who died in WW1, and named the club members who donated 3000 acres of fells land to the National Trust.

 To support himself and his family he worked for the Rockefeller Foundation, and spent much time in Germany, and – having met Kurt Hahn before the War – helped Hahn immigrate to England in 1934.
 Much of what may be called an outdoor adventure education springs from this connection.
 The now famous Duke of Edinburgh Award scheme and the International Award scheme comes from this co-operation between Hahn and Young.
 The Outward Bound movement, after World War II, owes a considerable debt to their friendship.

 During World War II, Young was president of the Alpine Club and it was through his efforts that the British Mountaineering Council, the umbrella organisation for climbers in Great Britain, was created in 1945.